iamzubairkhan/Android-single-activity-project/README.md

 ### Tools used

-* Language              Kotlin
+* Kotlin
-* Architecture          MVVM with Databinding
+* MVVM Architecture with Databinding
-* For Rest API calls    Retrofit
+* Retrofit for REST API calls
-* Multithreading        Kotlin Coroutines
+* Kotlin Coroutines for background work
-* Dependency Injection  Dagger
+* Dagger 2 for Dependency Injection